Tilray: Strategic partnerships and acquisitions

 In 2018, Tilray announced it had entered into global alliance with Sandoz, a division of Novartis to co-brand and distribute non-combustible medical cannabis products in global markets where it is legally authorized.
 The Globe and Mail dubbed this partnership as ‘big-pharma’s first foray into cannabis’.

-Also in 2018, Tilray announced a $100-million joint venture with the world's largest brewer, AbInBev to research non-alcohol tetrahydrocannabinol (THC) and cannabidiol (CBD)-infused beverages, through their respective subsidiaries, Labatt Breweries and High Park Company.
+Also in 2018, Tilray announced a $100-million joint venture with the world's largest brewer, AB InBev to research non-alcohol tetrahydrocannabinol (THC) and cannabidiol (CBD)-infused beverages, through their respective subsidiaries, Labatt Breweries and High Park Company.

 In 2019, Tilray signed a $250 million revenue-sharing deal with U.S. based brand company, Authentic Brands Group, to leverage ABG brand names, such as Juicy Couture, Greg Norman, and Nine West to create cannabis products.
 ABG has a portfolio of over 50 brands.

 In February 2019, Tilray acquired Manitoba Harvest, a hemp foods manufacturer, for $317 million from Compass Diversified Holdings.
 The acquisition allowed Tilray to use Manitoba Harvest's retail distribution network to enter the U.S. CBD market.
 Manitoba Harvest's products are available in approximately 13,000 U.S. stores and 3,600 in Canada.

 Also in 2019, Tilray entered into an agreement with Natura Naturals Holdings which owns 155,000 square feet of licensed cultivation greenhouses in Leamington, Ontario.
 The acquisition doubled the cultivation ability of the company in Canada.
 In May 2020, Tilray announced closure of the High Park Gardens site (previously Natura Naturals) for cost reductions.

 In July 2019, Tilray acquired U.K.-based Smith & Sinclair to develop CBD-infused edibles.
 In August 2019, Tilray acquired Alberta cannabis retailer, Four20.

+On April 10, 2023, Tilray announced an agreement to acquire Hexo Corp. for approximately US$56 million.
+Hexo shareholders will receive 0.4352 of a share of Tilray common stock in exchange for each share held.